tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/_includes/tf_passes.md

 refine operand/result shapes of these ops.
 This is only safe to do when compiling to XLA.
 ### `-tf-einsum`: Transform Einsum to other TF Ops for the supported variants
+### `-tf-executor-break-up-islands`: Transform from TF control dialect to TF executor dialect.
 ### `-tf-executor-convert-control-to-data-outputs`: Chain control outputs of while loop body
 This pass converts the control outputs of a while loop body function to data outputs.
 Thus, inter iteration control dependencies are transformed to